moralrecordings/mrcrowbar/README.rst

 Okay I'm slightly intrigued, but what about image and audio data?
 =================================================================

 We're working on base classes and views for those.
-As a bonus, you don't even have to leave the terminal to preview stuff:
+As a bonus, you don't even have to leave the Python shell to view hex or preview stuff:

 .. image:: doc/source/_static/image_print.png